cnieren/snyk-ftf-2025/write-ups.md

 Running cat on the file produces this:
 `a̮ăaa̋{áa̲aȧa̮ȧaa̮áa̲a̧ȧȧa̮ȧaa̲a̧aa̮ȧa̲aáa̮a̲aa̲a̮aaa̧}`

-There is a hint the puzzle that this is associated with the XKCD web comic, and a quick search finds us the [Screaming Crying cypher](https://xkcd.com/3054/) It sure looks like this is what we have here.
+There is a hint the puzzle that this is associated with the XKCD web comic, and a quick search finds us the [Screaming Crying Cypher](https://xkcd.com/3054/).
+It sure looks like this is what we have here.
 Another search found me [this encoder/decoder](https://scream-cipher.netlify.app/).
 Putting our cypher text into that gives us the answer.

 Flag: flag{edabfbafedcbbfbadcafbdaefdadfaac}

 ---

-# Technical Support
-This is another introductory 'challenge'.
-All we have to do for this one is join the Snyk Discord server.
-In there we find a channel called `open-help-ticket`, in that channel we find a pined message that instructs us not to create a ticket, but provides us the flag.

-Flag: flag{d7aa66ea0edd20221820c84ecc47aee9}

----

-# Read the Rules

-This is another basic introductory challenge, you are directed to a web page that has the rules of the CTF listed and given the hint: If you look closely you can even find a flag hidden on this page.
-If we view the source code for that page we find the flag in a comment near the bottom of the page.

-Flag: flag{90bc54705794a62015369fd8e86e557b}

----

 # Zero Ex Six One

 For this challenge we are provided and encrypted file called `flag.txt.encry`.
-The file content when output with cat is: `0x070x0d0x000x060x1a0x020x540x510x050x590x530x020x510x000x530x540x070x520x040x570x550x550x050x510x560x510x530x030x550x500x050x030x050x510x590x540x000x1c`
+The file content when output with `cat` is: `0x070x0d0x000x060x1a0x020x540x510x050x590x530x020x510x000x530x540x070x520x040x570x550x550x050x510x560x510x530x030x550x500x050x030x050x510x590x540x000x1c`

 This looks like a long string of hexadecimal characters, but most of them aren't in the standard ascii range.
 Some of the hints we are given:
 - I'm XORta of ideas for how to get this flag.
-- The name of the challenge is a bit of a hint 0x61 is the letter `a` in ascii.
+- The name of the challenge is a hint as well, 0x61 is the letter `a` in ascii.

 For this one I used [Cyber Chef](https://cyberchef.org/#recipe=From_Hex('0x')XOR(%7B'option':'UTF8','string':'a'%7D,'Standard',false)&input=MHgwNzB4MGQweDAwMHgwNjB4MWEweDAyMHg1NDB4NTEweDA1MHg1OTB4NTMweDAyMHg1MTB4MDAweDUzMHg1NDB4MDcweDUyMHgwNDB4NTcweDU1MHg1NTB4MDUweDUxMHg1NjB4NTEweDUzMHgwMzB4NTUweDUwMHgwNTB4MDMweDA1MHg1MTB4NTkweDU0MHgwMDB4MWM)
-1. We convert the string into ascii on the delimiter of 0x
+1. We convert the string into ascii on the delimiter of 0x.
-2. We XOR each character with the letter `a` from the hint in the challenge name
+2. Then we XOR each character with the letter `a`, from the hint in the challenge name
 3. Profit!

 This gives us the flag for this challenge.